vedantheda/zyxai/docs/development/complexity-reduction.md

-# 🎯 NEURONIZE COMPLEXITY ELIMINATION - COMPLETE SUMMARY
+# 🎯 ZYXAI COMPLEXITY ELIMINATION - COMPLETE SUMMARY

 ## **✅ MISSION ACCOMPLISHED: UNJUSTIFIED COMPLEXITY ELIMINATED**

-We have successfully transformed Neuronize from an over-engineered, complex application to a simple, maintainable, professional-grade system following Tieandveil's proven approach.
+We have successfully transformed ZyxAI from an over-engineered, complex application to a simple, maintainable, professional-grade system following proven development approaches.

 ---